James T. McHugh: Early life

-James McHugh was born in Orange, New Jersey, to James T. and Caroline (née Scavone) McHugh.
-He received his early education at the parochial school of St. Venantius Parish, and attended Our Lady of the Valley High School in Orange.
-He attended Seton Hall University in South Orange, New Jersey, earning a Bachelor of Arts degree in classical languages.
-He then began his studies for the priesthood at Immaculate Conception Seminary in Darlington, New Jersey, receiving a Master of Divinity degree.
+McHugh was born on January 3, 1932, in Orange, New Jersey, to James T. and Caroline (née Scavone) McHugh.
+He received his early education at the parochial school of St. Venantius Parish, and attended Our Lady of the Valley High School, both in Orange.
+He enrolled at Seton Hall University in South Orange, New Jersey, earning a Bachelor of Arts degree in classical languages.
+McHugh then began his studies for the priesthood at Immaculate Conception Seminary in Darlington, New Jersey, receiving a Master of Divinity degree.

 Priesthood

-On May 25, 1957, McHugh was ordained a priest of the Archdiocese of Newark at the Cathedral of the Sacred Heart in Newark, New Jersey His first assignment was as a curate at Our Lady of Mount Carmel Parish in Newark, and he afterwards served at Holy Trinity Parish in Fort Lee, New Jersey.
+On May 25, 1957, McHugh was ordained a priest of the Archdiocese of Newark at the Cathedral of the Sacred Heart in Newark, New Jersey by Archbishop Thomas Aloysius Boland.
+After his ordination, the archdiocese assigned McHugh as a curate at Our Lady of Mount Carmel Parish in Newark.
+He was later transferred to Holy Trinity Parish in Fort Lee, New Jersey.
 He served as a member of the Archdiocesan Family Life Committee from 1962 to 1965.

 In addition to his pastoral duties, McHugh did graduate work in sociology at Fordham University in New York City from 1963 to 1965.
 He served as moderator of the Bergen County Catholic Physicians' Guild (1964–1965) and of the Bergen County Catholic Nurses' Council (1963–1965).
-He continued his studies in sociology at the Catholic University of America in Washington, D.C. from 1965 to 1967.
-In 1965, he joined the staff of the National Conference of Catholic Bishops, where he served as director of the Family Life Bureau (1965–1975), director of the National Right to Life Committee (1967), and of the Office of Pro-Life Activities (1972–1978).
-While in that position he caused controversy when, in response to President Richard Nixon's July 1969 proposal of federal funding of artificial contraception as a means of population control, McHugh said Nixon's message was "a positive and constructive approach to the problem."
-He was named a papal chamberlain in 1971, and raised to the rank of honorary prelate in 1986.
+He continued his studies in sociology at the Catholic University of America in Washington, D.C., from 1965 to 1967.
+In 1965, McHugh joined the staff of the National Conference of Catholic Bishops, where he served as director of the Family Life Bureau (1965–1975), director of the National Right to Life Committee (1967), and of the Office of Pro-Life Activities (1972–1978).
+While in that position he caused controversy when, in response to US President Richard Nixon's July 1969 proposal of federal funding of artificial contraception as a means of population control, McHugh said Nixon's message was "a positive and constructive approach to the problem."
+The Vatican named McHugh as a papal chamberlain in 1971 and as an honorary prelate in 1986.

 McHugh was a visiting lecturer in theology at Princeton Theological Seminary (1974), Immaculate Conception Seminary (1976–81), and American College of Louvain in Belgium (1976).
 He became director of the Diocesan Development Program for Natural Family Planning in 1981.
 From 1978 to 1981, he studied moral theology with a concentration in medical ethics at the Pontifical University of St. Thomas Aquinas (Angelicum) in Rome where he earned a doctorate in theology.
 He then served as a visiting lecturer at the Pontifical Lateran University in 1982.
 He served as special assistant at the World Synod of Bishops on "The Christian Family in the Contemporary World" in 1980, and was appointed to the delegation of the Permanent Observer Mission of the Holy See to the United Nations in 1983.
 He was appointed archdiocesan vicar for Parish and Family Life in 1986.